 Under the Build Alternatives, changes to community cohesion would occur from the loss of 25 or 34 residences and four businesses.
 This would include the loss of seven or eight residences in two EJ populations in the Silver Spring EJ Analysis Area Community and the loss of one business in an EJ population within the Glenarden EJ Analysis Area Community.
 Additionally, partial property acquisition for right-of-way would occur throughout the study corridors.
 Generally, these would include acquiring strips of land from undeveloped areas or areas of trees from properties adjacent to I-495 or I-270, resulting in a reduction of the overall property size.
-However, impacts by relocation or partial property acquisition would be limited to the individuals immediately affected by the property acquisition and would occur in areas bordering the existing highway rights-of-way due to the generally parallel nature of the limits of disturbance of the Build Alternatives along the study corridors.
+However, impacts by relocation or partial property acquisition and would occur in areas bordering the existing highway rights-of-way due to the generally parallel nature of the limits of disturbance of the Build Alternatives along the study corridors.